Vietnam's volatile stock market draws money, needs depth

 Mark Mobius, executive chairman of Templeton Emerging Markets Group, said there has been renewed foreign interest in Vietnam "coupled with positive local sentiments that the government has effectively addressed some of the economic imbalances."

-The $843 million Templeton Frontier Markets fund has about 8.5 percent of its portfolio in Vietnam equities.
+The $843 million (529 million pounds) Templeton Frontier Markets fund has about 8.5 percent of its portfolio in Vietnam equities.

-Mobius, who manages $40 billion worth of emerging market assets, has invested in Vietnamese consumer and commodities stocks.
+Mobius, who manages $40 billion (25 billion pounds) worth of emerging market assets, has invested in Vietnamese consumer and commodities stocks.

 Nguyen Vu Ngoc Trinh, chief investment officer at Manulife Asset Management (Vietnam) Co.
-Ltd., said that a stabilized economy with reasonable inflation level "would create a platform for growth in Vietnam."
+Ltd., said that a stabilised economy with reasonable inflation level "would create a platform for growth in Vietnam."

 Thanks to the government's "bold and consistent measures" to deal with inflation and restructure the economy, "money is coming into the stock market upon expectations that the macro situation has established a bottom," said Nguyen Hoang Long, investment director at An Binh Securities.